leikoilja/ha-google-home/README.md

 ## Localization

+Currently the integration supports the following languages:

+- English
+- Catalan
-Currently the integration supports English, Catalan and Norwegian (bokmål and nynorsk) languages.
+- Norwegian (bokmål and nynorsk)
+- Russian

 If you want to translate the project to your own language, follow the [Localization guide](LOCALIZATION.md).

 ## Credits